therootcompany/greenlock.js/README.md

 , store: leStore                                          // handles saving of config, accounts, and certificates , challenges: {
     'http-01': leHttpChallenge                            // handles /.well-known/acme-challege keys and tokens
-  , 'tls-sni-01': leSniChallenge                          // handles generating a certificate with the correct name , 'tls-sni-02': leSniChallenge
   }
 , challengeType: 'http-01'                                // default to this challenge type
 , agreeToTerms: leAgree                                   // hook to allow user to view and accept LE TOS